 Among the fundamental questions in political economy are why governments often fail to adopt reforms that are widely believed to be welfare-improving and what conditions make their adoption more likely.
 For instance, while most observers tend to agree that promoting product market competition, providing free access to markets and reducing public debt are often essential to preserve economic growth, the extent to which such measures are adopted varies enormously across countries.
-The existing literature has identified several explanations for an anti-reform bias, with most of them placing distributional conflicts as the cornerstone.
+The existing literature has identified several explanations for an anti-reform bias, most of them placing distributional conflicts as the cornerstone.
 For instance, interest groups who may lose from a reform may lobby to block it (e.g., Grossman and Helpman, 2001).
 Alternatively, uncertainty about the distribution of costs and benefits may lead to a status quo bias (e.g., Fernandez and Rodrik, 1991) or to a war of attrition between parties resulting in an inefficient delay (Alesina and Drazen, 1991).
 A popular view among policy makers, instead, is that governments are afraid of losing votes due to the short-run costs that reforms typically entail.
 As Jean-Claude Juncker, Prime Minister of Luxembourg and President of the Eurogroup, once said, "We all know what to do, but we don't know how to get reelected once we have done it."
+Consistently, governments that are forced to adopt reforms in times of crisis often blame markets or external pressures in an attempt to shift away the political responsability of their actions.
 Ever since the work of Peltzman (1992), however, economists and political scientists did not find evidence that reforms affect adversely the chances of reelection.
 If governments do not seem to be systematically punished at the ballot box for engaging in reforms, the question of why they are so politically difficult remains an unresolved puzzle.